Coastal fog refers to the occurrence of fog over coastal regions, usually as a result of advection fog formation.

 The sudden onset of coastal fog can sometimes be dangerous causing disorientation as it dramatically reduces visibility.
 It can also affect industries such as shipping and oil platforms where it has been known for stubborn coastal fog to disrupt productivity for long periods.

-Find out more about the other types of and how they form on our Fog page.
+Find out more about the other types of and how they form on our What is fog? page.